 Cori Features and Other Things to Know¶

-Cori offers many additional useful features and capabilities that will be of use to JGI researchers:
+Cori offers additional features and capabilities that can be of use to JGI researchers:

 The batch queues on Cori and Denovo are not configured identically.
 Cori and Denovo have different capabilities and maintenance cycles.
-If you need to write scripts that know which machine they're running on, you can use the $NERSC_HOST environment variable to check where you are.
+If you write scripts that need to know which machine they're running on, you can use the $NERSC_HOST environment variable to check the current host.

-$BSCRATCH is also mounted on Cori and Edison, so you can use that if you need to see your files on all machines.
+$BSCRATCH is also mounted on Cori, Cori genepool, and Cori ExVivo.
+This is useful for a workload needing to see files from all machines.

-The performance of the different filesystems may vary, depending partly on what your application is doing.
+The performance of the different filesystems will vary depending significantly on what your application is doing.
 It's worth experimenting with your data in different locations to see what gives the best results.

-The Burst buffer is a fast filesystem optimized for applications demanding high I/O. The Burst Buffer is particularly suitable for applications that perform lots of random-access I/O, or that read files more than once.
+The Burst buffer is a fast filesystem optimized for applications demanding large amounts of I/O bandwidth and operations.
+This system is particularly suitable for applications that perform lots of random-access, or that read files more than once.

-To access the Burst Buffer you need to add directives to your batch job to make a reservation.
-A reservation can be dynamic or persistent.
-A dynamic reservation lasts only as long as the job that requested it, the disk space is reclaimed once the job ends.
-A persistent reservation outlives the job that created it, and can be shared among many jobs.
+To use the Burst Buffer add directives to your batch job to either schedule staging in/out of data or to make a persistent reservation.
+The dynamic reservation lasts only as long as the job that requested it and the disk space is reclaimed once the job ends.
+A persistent reservation outlives the job that created it, and can be accessed by multiple jobs.

 Use dynamic reservations for checkpoint files, for files that will be accessed randomly (i.e. not read through in a streaming manner) or just for local scratch space.
-Cori batch nodes don't have local disk, unlike the Genepool batch nodes, so a dynamic reservation serves that role well.
+Cori batch nodes don't have local disk, so a dynamic reservation can serve that role.

-Use persistent reservations to store data that is shared between jobs and heavily used, e.g. reference DBs or similar data.
-The data on a persistent reservation is stored with normal unix filesystem permissions, and anyone can mount your persistent reservation in their batch job, so you can use them to share heavily used data among workflows belonging to a group, not just for your own private work.
+Use persistent reservations to store data that is shared between jobs and heavily used such as reference databases.
+The data on a persistent reservation is stored with normal unix filesystem permissions, and anyone can mount your persistent reservation in their batch job, so you can use them to share heavily used data among workflows belonging to a group.

 You can access multiple persistent reservations in a single batch job, but any batch job can have only one dynamic reservation.